saverymax/CER-for-MTI/README.md

 The commands are explained in further detail below.

-To generate the results from the annotations provided in the data/tool_annotations directory, run
+If you don't want to do any training and just want to see the results from the annotations provided in the data/tool_annotations directory, run
 ```
 python run_tool_evalutation.py
 ```